 Is Marmon Valley Ministries Accredited?
 Yes, we are accredited by the American Camping Association.
-ACA requires a site review every five years to maintain certification.
+ACA requires a yearly evaluation of standards and an on-site visit and review every five years to maintain certification.
 Marmon Valley's Horsemanship Directors are certified through CHA.

 Are campers ever left unsupervised?
 No!
 Campers travel to and from all meals and activities with their cabin group and at least one counselor or instructor.
 All games, snack breaks, and free-time activities are closely monitored by summer staff members.